reavalley/testtools/README.md

 Test Tools provides classes to make testing easier.

-Inherit from Builder<,> to allow easy creation of test objects with an fluent interface to create objects in a BDD manner.
+Inherit from Builder<,> to allow easy creation of test objects with a fluent interface to create objects in a BDD manner.

 Create Builder class
 ```c#